junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They all gather in Rory's room now, door closed.
 River fetched Dean and Cas.
 Apparently, what they have just witnessed, happened exactly the same to Rory, with Amy by his side, shaken like never before.

-"Not for long, you won't."
-River says the cold truth, glancing at both Dean and Rory.
+"Not for long, you won't," River says the cold truth, glancing at both Dean and Rory.
 "They'll catch you, and send you back to the very room you are in.
 For fifty or sixty years, you live and grow old in that room, until you die on that bed.
 You know it will always happen like that, because you already witnessed it yourself."

 Dean swallows, focusing on the existence of Cas next to him, to wipe the image of his old self from behind his eyes.
 It's so much different from getting caught by an aging curse a few years back.